simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 12 2025 0505 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 13-Dec 15 2025
+Radio Blackout Forecast for Dec 15-Dec 17 2025

-              Dec 13        Dec 14        Dec 15
+              Dec 15        Dec 16        Dec 17
-R1-R2           55%           45%           35%
+R1-R2           25%           25%           25%
-R3 or greater    5%            1%            1%
+R3 or greater    1%            1%            1%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely on 13 Dec due to the potential of Region 4296 and 4294 near the W limb.
+Rationale: There is a chance for isolated R1-R2 (Minor-Moderate) radio blackouts over 15-17 Dec.

 ```